 Designing a family-friendly finance app

-Oink was a startup looking to launch a payment app for kids
+Led the digital strategy and design of a startup launching a payment app for kids

 The Context

-In a kickoff workshop, we learned that Oink was a startup with technology patents that enabled kids to make purchases online in a COPPA compliant way.
+Oink (now Rego Payments) was a startup with technology patents that enabled kids to make purchases online in a COPPA compliant way.

 What they needed was an app, a strategy for user adoption, a monetization strategy and a design system.
 My team and I led the strategy, research and UX.